New York Eye and Ear Infirmary: Services

-As of 2020, New York Eye and Ear Infirmary of Mount Sinai provides comprehensive outpatient and state-of-the-art medical/surgical care in the disciplines of ophthalmology, otolaryngology (head and neck surgery), as well as plastic and reconstructive surgery.` It has 69 beds and sees a quarter-million outpatients and performs 30,000 surgeries annually.
+As of 2020, New York Eye and Ear Infirmary of Mount Sinai provides comprehensive outpatient and state-of-the-art medical/surgical care in the disciplines of ophthalmology, otolaryngology (head and neck surgery), as well as plastic and reconstructive surgery.
+It has 69 beds, sees a quarter-million outpatients, and performs 30,000 surgeries annually.

 Ophthalmology

-Medical care is provided for a wide range of eye diseases from common to complex cases.
+Medical care is provided for a wide range of eye diseases.
 Specialized services include cataract surgery, corneal and refractive surgery, glaucoma, neuro-ophthalmology, ocular immunology/uveitis, ophthalmic oncology, oculoplastics and orbital surgery, ophthalmologic pathology, and pediatric ophthalmology and strabismus.
 Throughout the tristate area, complex ocular injuries are referred to NYEE's Eye Trauma Service.

 Otolaryngology

 NYEE provides medical care for the diagnosis and treatment of ENT (ear, nose and throat) conditions affecting adults and children.
 Some of the areas treated include chronic sinusitis, nasal obstructions, ear infections, nasal polyps, nosebleeds, deviated septum, hearing and balance disorders, thyroid and parathyroid conditions, head and neck tumor surgery, sleep issues, salivary gland disorders, and congenital deformities of the ear.

 In 2005, NYEE Otology merged with Beth Israel Medical Center Otology and Neurotology Center, Cochlear Implant Center, and Children's Hearing and Learning Center.
-In 2008, The Ear Institute at NYEE opened and continues to provide care for a wide range of hearing and balance disorders in children and adults.
-The Ear Institute at NYEE was the first facility in New York to offer patients comprehensive, coordinated care in otologic services in a single location.
+In 2008, The Ear Institute at NYEE opened and was the first facility in New York to offer patients comprehensive, coordinated care in otologic services in a single location.